anchpop/Zoda/zoda-lang/src/code_samples.md

         x.Cons(_) ->: x.Just
         _         ->: nothing

-All pattern matches must be exhaustive to perform an optimized build - optimized Zoda builds have no runtime errors
+All pattern matches must be exhaustive to perform an optimized build - this is to keep the convenient fact that optimized Zoda builds have no runtime errors in practice.

-If you don't want to do a full pattern match, there is another primitive called `partial-match`.
-It returns a value with the `Errorable` trait where the error contains the value if it could not be matched and the result contains the result of the match if matching was sucessful.
-An example of `Errorable` is `Result`.

-    luckyNumber7 ~ Int -> Result<Int, String>
-    a.luckyNumber7 = partial-match a:
-        7 ->: "Lucky number 7"

 `_` can also be used with `match`:

     [Just 3, Nothing].filter(_) <| match _:
         Just _ -> True
         Nothing -> False

+A common pattern is to do a pattern match to see if a value is matches a pattern, and to return some kind of "true" result if it is, and an error result if it isn't. `match-partial` exists to solve this need - it returns a value with the trait `Errorable` where successful matches are on the right an unsuccessful matches are on the left.

+    luckyNumber7 ~ (Errorable e) => Int -> e<Int, String>
+    a.luckyNumber7 = partial-match a:
+        7 ->: "Lucky number 7"
+        else notSeven ->: notSeven

 # Inline docs